yuvalm11/How-To-Make/README.md

 ### The website

 As part of the class, I built a personal web app to document my progress and showcase my work.

-You can find the website and read about my work in the class [here!](https://fab.cba.mit.edu/classes/863.22/EECS/people/Yuval/index.html)

 <br>